ofgulban/iphigen/README.md

 ## Installation

 Clone this repository or download the latest release.
-In your commandline, change directory to folder of this package and run the following on your command line:
+In your command line, change directory to folder of this package and run the following:
 ```
 python setup.py install
 ```
-Typing ```iphigen -h``` in the comman-line should bring the help menu now.
+If everything went fine, typing ```iphigen -h``` or ```iphigen_nifti -h``` in the command-line should show the help menu now.

 ## Usage
 ### Retinex with intensity balance